journey-education/ds-admissions-challenge/README.md

 You will need to submit your notebook through Github.
 1. Create a new **public** repository on your account.
 It's important that the repository is public.
 2. Upload your completed **Project Submission notebook** into this repository.
-3. Send the Github link to the .ipynb Project Submission notebook to your contact person at Concordia Bootcamps by the given deadline.
+3. Send the Github link to the .ipynb Project Submission notebook to your contact person by the given deadline.

 ## Submission Requirements
 1. Your submission has to be in the form of a .ipynb notebook.
 2. Use the provided Project Submission notebook.
 3. Make sure that you run all cells with code in your notebook before submitting.
-4. Clean up the notebook, and only leave code required to answer the questions.
+4. Clean up your notebook, and only leave code required to answer the questions.

 ## Resources
 You'll need to learn Python basics, as well as navigating Jupyter Notebooks.
 We recommend getting started with a few of these introductory beginner friendly resources: